D00G3Y/Blugia-Content/content/firered/gaia/index.md

 ## Intro

-Pokemon Gaia is a ROM hack of fire red featuring generation 4 - 6 pokemon, updated sprites, music, learn-sets, moves and map (Orbtus region) as well as new additional features including:
+Pokemon Gaia is a ROM hack of fire red featuring generation 4 - 6 pokemon, new - updated sprites, music, learn-sets, moves and map (Orbtus region) as well as new additional features including:

 - Mega evolution
 - The battle marsh